RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 Below the header information is the body.
 I have kept this pretty simple.
 There is a `<h1>` with the title for the page, a `<div>` named "map", a `<footer>`, and an empty `<script>` element.
 You will use the `<footer>` as a secondary space to list data attribution.
 Feel free to add the name and source for the data you chose in Lab 1 at any time.
 The `<div>` will be used by Leaflet.js as a placeholder to put the map in.
 We will discuss the `<script>` element further in the next step.

-At this point, you may have a glaring question in your mind: how do we use Leaflet.js and MapBox.js???
-At the moment you cannot.
-You need to import the libraries before we can use them.
-Lucky for us, the kind folks at MapBox wrapped Leaflet.js into their plug-in, so when you import MapBox.js you also import Leaflet.js.
+At this point, you might have noticed that there is not a single reference to Leaflet.js or MapBox.js at this time.
+I did not include the import statements for these libraries, intentionally, to show you the proper place to import libraries in your pages.
+Luckily, the kind folks at MapBox wrapped Leaflet.js into their plug-in, so we only have to import MapBox.js to gain the full functionality of Leaflet.
 Below are the elements to import the MapBox.js library and the styles associated with it.
 Copy and paste these into the file above the `<style>` tag in the header (roughly line 10).

 ```HTML